Michele Rugolo: Sports Cars

 Rugolo competed in the 24 Hours of Le Mans in 2003, finishing 11th overall in a Durango-Judd.
 In 2005, he competed in the American Le Mans Series, driving a Dodge Viper GTS-R. For 2007, he competed in the GT2 class of the FIA GT Championship, and moved into the International GT Open championship the following year.

-He joined Krohn Racing in 2011 for its Intercontinental Le Mans Cup GTE-Am class effort, which saw class wins at the Twelve Hours of Sebring and Petit Le Mans.
+Rugolo joined Krohn Racing in 2011 for its Intercontinental Le Mans Cup GTE-Am class effort, which saw class wins at the Twelve Hours of Sebring and Petit Le Mans.
 Rugolo, Tracy Krohn and Nic Jonsson helped take the team to a second-place finish in the class championship.

-In 2012, Rugolo will return to Krohn Racing in the FIA World Endurance Championship.
+In 2012, Rugolo would return to Krohn Racing in the FIA World Endurance Championship.

 On Wednesday before the 2017 24 Hours of Le Mans, Lucas di Grassi wasn't able to get fast enough out of the car due to an ankle injury.
-Michele was asked to step in at the last moment, to replace Lucas di Grassi.
+Rugolo was asked to step in at the last moment, to replace di Grassi.